 Laser Surgery in Cats

-Lasers are now being utilized by general practitioners to perform many elective procedures in cats, such as removal of skin masses, entropion surgery, superficial ear polyps, neutering, spaying, and declawing.
+Lasers are now being utilized by general practitioners to perform many elective procedures in cats, such as removal of skin masses, entropion surgery, superficial ear polyps, neutering, and spaying.

 What are the advantages of laser surgery over traditional surgery?
 Laser surgery causes less post-operative pain, less bleeding, less swelling and a faster recovery.
 The main disadvantage is cost.
 Laser surgical units are expensive to purchase and maintain and they require specialized training and equipment.